 |Fall 2012 acceptance rate||69.6%|

 |SAT/ACT scores must be received by||January 15|

-The student-faculty ratio at Centre College is 11:1, and the school has 53.1 percent of its classes with fewer than 20 students.
-The most popular majors at Centre College include: History, General; Spanish Language and Literature; English Language and Literature, General; Biology/Biological Sciences, General; and Sociology and Anthropology.
-The average freshman retention rate, an indicator of student satisfaction, is 91.0 percent.
+The student-faculty ratio at Centre College is 11:1, and the school has 60.1 percent of its classes with fewer than 20 students.
+The most popular majors at Centre College include: History, General; Economics, General; Economics, Other; English Language and Literature, General; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 91.3 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 |Collegiate athletic association||NCAA III|